CoinCeylon/Mintara/README.md

 **Location:** `frontend/`
 **Technology:** Next.js (React + TypeScript)
 **Styling:** Tailwind CSS + shadcn/ui
+**Cardano Wallet Integration:** MeshJS

 A modern web application that provides users with a comprehensive interface to manage their Mintara account, view NFT collections, and interact with the gaming ecosystem.
+MeshJS is used for seamless Cardano wallet integration and NFT operations.

 **Key Features:**